Mazurel/Modbus/README.md

 # Important Concept
 This library is **mainly** for providing Modbus logic, it doesnt aim to have best communiaction implementation.
 It gives user ability to create Modbus frames in high level api and convert them to raw bytes or show them as string.
-That is why *Modbus Core* is OS independent and can be eaisly used with other communication frameworks.
+That is why *Modbus Core* is OS independent and can be easily used with other communication frameworks.

 It does have communiaction module which is **enabled** by default, and works pretty well on linux.